The meaning of animals in dreams according to indigenous traditions

 The otter symbolizes joy.

-The lynx is reminiscent of intuition.
+The lynx reminds us of intuition.

 The beaver evokes construction.